-6 Care Tips for Properly Storing Loose Tea and Bulk HerbsPublished: June 09, 2017Natural Remedies
+6 Tips for Properly Storing Loose Tea and Bulk HerbsUpdated: June 30, 2017Natural Remedies

 Anyone who is serious about keeping a family healthy without meds (as much as possible) becomes well versed in using herbs over time.
 You don’t have to be a trained herbalist to accomplish this goal.
 It simply happens out of basic necessity!
 That said, purchasing quality bulk herbs and medicinal loose tea is an expensive endeavor.
 To preserve this important investment, proper care must be taken to store this precious plant matter so that it maintains potency for when you most need it.